 Car / scooter key hiding solutions for surfers

-Here we go with the pros and cons having a good and expensive car, especially when you are a true-hearted surfer.
+Here we go with the pros and cons of having a good and expensive car, especially when you are a true-hearted surfer.
 Leaving the keys on top of your tire won’t work anymore if you feel bad your car getting stolen.

 ↓ ↓ ↓